 Accommodations in Zadar

-- Affordable: Vila Siega or Sweet Studio Mare
+- Affordable: Vila Siega or Sweet Studio Mare or Angie Central Rooms

 - Mid-range: Tinel Superior Residence or Apartments Marina or DeZign Superior Apartments

-- Luxury: Villa Sky or Bastion Heritage Hotel
+- Luxury: Villa Sky or Bastion Heritage Hotel or Apartments & Rooms Mareta

 Split and Hvar for 5 days

-Split and Hvar are two of the most popular destinations on the Dalmatian Coast.
-Split is well-known for its historical buildings, vibrant nightlife, and world-class museums, while Hvar has landmarks considered UNESCO world heritage sites.
-In fact, it’s the only island in the world with 4 UNESCO world heritage sites – this is why you need plenty of time here.
+On the other hand, Hvar has landmarks that are considered UNESCO World Heritage sites.
+In fact, it’s the only island in the world with 4 UNESCO World Heritage sites – this is why you need plenty of time here.

 Visit Split for its galleries, palaces, and Roman monuments that everyone can enjoy.
-It is also a great base to go island hopping.
-On the other hand, Hvar has scenic beaches, lush vineyards, secluded coves, and quaint coastal towns.
+It is also a great base from which to go island hopping.
+Hvar has scenic beaches, lush vineyards, secluded coves, and quaint coastal towns.

-The bus ride from Zadar to Split is about 3 hrs and 35 minutes.
-Another option is driving, with a travel duration of 1 hr and 45 min.
 If you want to go to Hvar, the travel time is 50 min via ferry and 2 hrs and 16 min via car ferry.

 Things to do in Split and Hvar